-She isn’t afraid to try new things, which has made for an interesting—although not always straight forward—life.
+Aviva is not afraid to try new things, which has made for an interesting—although not always straight forward—life.
 Her favorite “two truths and a lie” line is: I have ridden bareback in the Navajo nation, I have jumped out of an airplane over New Zealand, and I have gone spelunking in Costa Rica.
-Answer will appear at the end of BECKONED, Part 4: From Barcelona with Love ;^)
+The answer appears at the end of BECKONED, Part 4: From Barcelona with Love ;^)

 She lives in Southern California.